| KeePass & YubiKey

 By simulating a USB keyboard (HID), YubiKeys don't require any installation

-of client software, and work with all modern operating systems.
+of client software, and they work with all modern operating systems.

 server are public.
 Client source code (to parse and verify output